PreciseModpacker/endernomicon/README.md

-# endernomicon
+# Endernomicon
-This repository will contain all the needed files for the Patchouli Book, Endernomicon
+This repository will contain all the needed files for the correct work and format of the Patchouli Book of the Ender's Journey Modpack, the Endernomicon.